When It Tells a Story

 PRO TIP: In the company of an honest source, show them your work and watch.
 When you see the lights turn on, save your file, frame your work, and call it good.

-2. When It Speaks to You
+When It Speaks to You

 Perhaps the true meaning of your work is not present beforehand, shining like a beacon from your imagination, demanding your hours and skill to pull it from the ether.
-Perhaps it shows up in the midst of creation; perhaps not until it is finished do you fully understand what you have wrought.
-But there is a reason you stretched that canvas before you.
+Perhaps it shows up in the midst of creation.
+Perhaps not until it is finished do you fully understand what you have wrought.
+But there is a reason you opened your shutter at the world before you.
 Sometimes it takes work to make this clear.
 This is a more exploratory artistry.

-3. When It Speaks to Them
+When It Speaks to Them

-5. When It Matches the Original Vision
+When It Matches the Original Vision

 In an oft-repeated anecdote, Oscar Wilde discusses working all morning on his poems.
 He took out a comma.
 He then remarked that in the afternoon he put it back.
 So goes editing.
 Thank goodness for Photoshop’s back button.
 We edit and edit and shift and tweak only to realize it was better before.
 Though it is a delicate balance.

 The Beat poets declared, “First thought best thought.”
 This is the vision we seek.
 This is why we take off the lens cap, why we wait for the right light, why we click open the shutter.
 There is something fleeting we wish to capture.
 Something magnificent we wish to share.
 And while your skill as an artist is growing, you can not let the technique speak louder than the work.

 When the first thought comes through, when it speaks clearly, let it be.
 Regardless of how much there could be done, you must allow the What Ifs to pass through and not muddy up the clarity of purpose which made you pick up the camera in the first place.
 Because when the work is good, when you touch something human, communicable, and real, no one will notice that missing brushstroke.